manisha-jaiswal/Voice-based-Email-service-for-visually-challenged-people/README.md

        quite easy.
 Also, the success of this project will also encourage developers to build something more useful for visually impaired or illiterate people, who also deserves an equal standard in society

-  Conclusion
+  CONCLUSION

        In this paper we have proposed a system which will help the visually impaired people to access email services efficiently.
 This system will help in overcoming some drawbacks that were earlier faced by the blind people in accessing emails.
 We have eliminated the concept of using keyboard shortcuts along with screen readers which will help reducing the cognitive load of remembering keyboard shortcuts.
 Also any naive user who does not know the location of keys on the keyboard need not worry as keyboard usage is eliminated.
 The user only needs to follow the instructions given by the IVR and use mouse clicks accordingly to get the respective services offered.
 Other than this the user might need to feed in information through voice inputs when specified.